-61. Researchers must comply with the terms of the GDPR (reference to the Data Management Policy) whenever they are holding information from which a living person can be identified.
+62. Researchers must comply with the terms of the GDPR whenever they are holding information from which a living person can be identified.
 This is known as 'personal data'.
 The Act defines a special category of personal data as 'sensitive', and the lawful use of this data isfurther restricted under the Act.
 Sensitive personal data includes the state of individuals' mental or physical health; their religious, philosophical, or political beliefs; trade union membership; their criminal record; their racial or ethnic origin and details of their sexual life.
+Training 63.
+It is the responsibility of the University to ensure that there are adequate provisions for training and development to enable research staff to attain necessary skills for their current role, and to support their future career development.